xibosignage/xibo-manual/source/en/layouts_library_search.md

 Pixaby can be enabled from the **Administration** section of the CMS menu by clicking on **Applications** and scrolling down the page to the **Connectors** section.
 Click Configure and enter your API Key after signing up for a Pixaby account.
 [PixabyAPI Documentation](https://pixabay.com/api/docs/)
 {/noncloud}

+{tip}
+Images/videos that are selected from Pixaby to be used in Layouts will automatically be added to your Library!
+{/tip}

 - Click on the **+** icon in the top left corner of a media file to select: